lethiandev/godot-cpp-cmake/README.md

 This project provides CMake scripts for compiling a Godot C++ bindings to simplify the cross-platform library building.

+CMake scripts are updated to work with Nativescript 1.1 API (Godot 3.1), if you're looking for Nativescript 1.0 compatible version with Godot 3.0, checkout 3.0 branch instead.

 First of all, clone this repo with a `--recurse-submodules` option.
 It'll clone the repo with the required submodules as well.

 ## Compiling